 A construction manager reports on work progress, supervises construction personnel, negotiates cost estimates and budgets, and is on call 24-hours a day to deal with delays such as bad weather or other emergencies.
-As of 2012, a construction manager could earn anywhere from $49,000 to over $140,000 depending on their degree and years of experience.
+As of 2021, a construction manager's median pay was $98,890 per year or $47.55 per hour, according to BLS.
 Salaried construction managers can also earn bonuses and overtime pay, and more than 60 percent of construction managers are self-employed.

 Construction management blends business knowledge with basic construction and engineering instruction.
 Drafting, design, construction materials, surveying, quality management, safety, engineering fundamentals, estimating, and business management are typical course topics.

-Clemson University offers 4 Construction Management degree programs.
-It's a very large, public, four-year university in a large suburb.
-In 2019, 66 Construction Management students graduated with students earning 57 Bachelor's degrees, 8 Master's degrees, and 1 Certificate.
+Stevens Institute of Technology offers 2 Construction Management degree programs.
+It's a medium sized, private not-for-profit, four-year university in a large suburb.
+In 2020, 22 Construction Management students graduated with students earning 17 Master's degrees, and 5 Certificates.

 |School||Average Tuition||Student Teacher Ratio||Enrolled Students|